-EFT has been around for over 20 years now, and so there is a reasonable body of research testing how effective it is.
-Here are two pieces of research:
+EFT has been around for nearly 30 years now, and so there is a reasonable body of research testing how effective it is.
+Here’s a very interesting article including citations.
+And here are two pieces of research:

 J Nerv Ment Dis.
 2011 Jun;199(6):372-8. doi: 10.1097/NMD.0b013e31821cd262.

 A controlled comparison of the effectiveness and efficiency of two psychological therapies for posttraumatic stress disorder: